 Step 5: Celebrate!

-The Honors Program will consider any research paper or project as long as it was completed during the past academic year in an Honors course.
+The Honors Program will consider any research paper or project as long as it meets the research criteria given above and was completed during the past academic year in an Honors course.

 Yes!
-Once your application has been accepted, the Honors Program will host workshops to help you learn more about what to expect, preparing your poster, and engaging with your audience.
+Once your application has been accepted, the Honors Program will host workshops to help you learn more about what to expect, how to prepare your poster, and how to engage with your audience.

 Yes!
-Participating in the conference will earn you Honors Scholarship, a necessary tier for Honors Distinction.
+Participating in the conference will earn you Honors Scholarship, a necessary milestone for Honors Distinction.

 Email the DePaul University Honors Program at honorsprogram@depaul.edu.